muratk5n/thirdwave/en/index.md

 as in **free** software, made inroads into the industry, should check Chris Anderson's excellent book *Free*.
 CA details Microsoft's experience with open source through psychiatrist Elisabeth Kübler's famous Five Stages of Grief.
-Stage 5 - Acceptance: Gates and Ballmer took their best shot and had their ass handed to them.
+In the end, Stage 5 - Acceptance: Gates and Ballmer had taken their best shot and had their ass handed to them.
 Open source won.

 ---

-This must be a new case of "the dog ate my homework"
+This must be the new "the dog ate my homework"

 Hindustan Times: "‘Drunk’ US driver switches places with his dog to avoid arrest"